-For scholars who want to generate complex ethnographic data
+For scholars who want to visualize complex ethnographic data

-The VizE Lab for Ethnographic Data Visualization was initiated in 2017 as a place for scholars who want to explore new ways to collect and visualize diverse forms of ethnographic data.
-In particular, the Lab is devoted to bringing data visualization and documentary media together in ethnographies that include expansive data sets and person-centered perspectives.
-The lab advises students and collaborates with scholars in their research and offers a studio space where colleagues can workshop visual data and creatively brainstorm new projects on an interactive visualization wall.
+The VizE Lab for Ethnographic Data Visualization was launched in 2017 for scholars to explore new ways to collect and visualize diverse forms of ethnographic data.
+In particular, the Lab is devoted to bringing data visualization and documentary media together in ethnographies that combine data sets big and small with person-centered perspectives.
+The lab advises students and collaborates with faculty colleagues in their research and it offers a studio setting where scholars can create visual work using specialized software and collaborate on new projects using our visualization wall.

 New + Forthcoming in fall 2023

 Anthropology’s VizE Lab created this visualization based on an original by W.E.B.
 Dubois.
 It charts the cancellation of student loan debt that is in debate in the Supreme Court today and shows how cancellation would narrow racial debt inequalities between Blacks and whites.
 The chart is one of ten Duboisian charts produced in the…

 The “Debt Collectors Series” art exhibition, at Stokes Library, tells the story of the debt industry and the lives it has impacted.
 The key partner in this work is the VizE Lab for Ethnographic Data Visualization.

 Conceptualized by Frederick F. Wherry *00 *04, the Townsend Martin, Class of…